-Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients stay is required.
+Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients this document).
+No prior hospital stay is required.
 Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Wes of appliances such as wheelchairs ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services go into a SNF.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services For our plan, a benefit period begins the day you go into a SNF.
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a SNF after one benefit period has ended, a new benefit period begins.
-There is no limit to the number of benefit periods. go into a SNF.
+There is no limit to the number of benefit periods.
+For our plan, a benefit period begins the day you go into a SNF.
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a SNF after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.